Healthy Homes Assessment Waiwhetu

 Rental Property Home Assessments Waiwhetu

-Areas of rental properties that are impacted by The Healthy Homes Standard in Waiwhetu include each:
+Areas of rental properties that are impacted to Healthy Homes Standard.
+Healthy Homes Standards in Waiwhetu include each:

 • Dining Rooms